Article's Content

 The same applies to investing in content marketing.

-Investing in content marketing yields massive returns, including qualified leads, subscribers, one-time customers, repeat customers, and more.
+Investing in content is like investing in the stock market, and you get returns when you play the long game.
+Share on XInvesting in content marketing yields massive returns, including qualified leads, subscribers, one-time customers, repeat customers, and more.
 A single piece of content can be worth hundreds of thousands of dollars.

 Investing in content marketing also involves nailing content-market fit.
 That means identifying the kind of content that works best for different distribution channels.

 Hootsuite is a good example of a SaaS brand that treats content as an investment, and the company leverages different channels to invest in content.
-Let’s review one of its top-performing blog posts, the Instagram hashtags guide
+Let’s review one of its top-performing blog posts, the Instagram hashtags guide.

 Hootsuite first published the asset in 2016: